Peaceful, luxurious hotel with white-on-white rooms, delicious food and an organic spa, set on a perfect stretch of

 - Guest Lounge

-There’s a high standard of furnishing throughout, characterised by whitewashed walls, native wooden ornaments and padded sofas moulded seamlessly into the rooms.
+The decor throughout is utterly mindblowing, characterised by whitewashed walls, native wooden ornaments and padded sofas moulded seamlessly into the rooms.
 Big windows and sun terraces offer stunning views, mostly of the glistening beach out front.
 Fun design concepts include speakers in the bathrooms and remote-controlled blinds.
-Bathrooms have huge walk-in showers (some have tubs, too) and Molton Brown products are generously scattered.
+Bathrooms have huge walk-in showers (some have tubs, too).
 And to top it off, the minibars are complimentary.

 The smallest Jungle Rooms are nice and private, hidden down individual paths shaded by huge leaves and foliage.
-The Jungle Suites with Plunge Pool are a step up, with spacious decks, outdoor plunge pools and loungers, though the greenery means they don’t get much sun - and whilst we loved the quiet setting, our plunge pool felt rather exposed to the walkways so we hardly used it.
+The Jungle Suites with Plunge Pool are a step up, with spacious decks, outdoor plunge pools and loungers, though the greenery means they don’t get much sun.
 If you’d prefer a sea view to a jungle hideaway, opt for an Ocean Suite or a Beach Suite.

 The Pool Villas behind the spa provide accommodation for a family or group.
 Upstairs are the bedrooms - a vast master with 2 terraces (1 with hammock) and a generous bathroom, plus a twin room with a smaller bathroom (ideal for kids).
 Down below, the large communal area opens onto a sociable deck for meals, plus a private pool.
-Out back there's a cinema room and small kitchen, and you can request chef services if you want a change of scene for meals.
+Out back there's a cinema room and a small kitchen, and you can request chef services if you want a change of scene for meals.

 For a special treat, choose one of the new Penthhouse Suites or a Master Suite in the main house.
 Most popular is the Duchess’ former bedroom on the second floor.
 Its sizeable terrace has double vistas of the ocean in front and the treetops behind (great for sunsets), plus a roomy outdoor plunge pool.
 However, our favourite has a stunning 360-degree lookout over the horizon, thanks to its panoramic windows.
 And if this cinematic view isn’t enough, the push of a button transforms the windows into blinds, so the room can double as a private movie room with a high definition projector and a range of films.

 - Air conditioning